 Thanks to government regulations, setting up a business account is more involved than getting a personal checking account at the local bank or credit union.
 Plus, many banks require a personal credit score that may be unattainable for many small businesses or side-hustle entrepreneurs.

 Opening a business bank account is one of the most important things you can do when starting a company.
-A Hatch Card account can play a key role in growing your business while protecting it and yourself at the same time.
+A business bank account can play a key role in growing your business while protecting it and yourself at the same time.
 It allows you to keep track of business expenses, simplify tax reporting, and deposit payments under your company name.